microsoft/spring-cloud-azure/spring-cloud-azure-eventhub-stream-binder/README.md

   If `RECORD`, checkpoints occur after each record is received by Spring Channel.
 If you use `StorageAccount` as checkpoint store, this might become botterneck.

   If `BATCH`, checkpoints occur after each batch of records is received by Spring Channel.
-This is recommended and default mode if you can tolerate failure during message processing.
-That means once your processor revevices the message, this message will be acknowledged.
+This is the default mode if you can tolerate failure during message processing.
+That means once your processor receives (the actual processing of the message could be unfinished) the message, the receipt of the message will be acknowldged.

   If `MANUAL`, checkpoints occur on demand by the user via the `Checkpointer`.
-You can get `Checkpointer` by `Message.getHeaders.get(AzureHeaders.CHECKPOINTER)`callback.
-Please be aware all messages in this partition before this message will be considered as successfully processed.
+You can do checkpoints after the message has been successfully processed. `Message.getHeaders.get(AzureHeaders.CHECKPOINTER)`callback can get you the `Checkpointer` you need.
+Please be aware all messages in the corresponding Event Hub partition before this message will be considered as successfully processed.

   Default: `BATCH`